 Security in the application is a must

 Let’s think of banking industry apps, enterprise multi-layer access applications, AI/VR algorithms, or scientific research.
 Python, along with Django, probably is the best solution.
 But, if we think of Content Management Systems or management applications with minimal AI capabilities, Laravel is your go-to, even if the apps require high-security functionalities.
-You can find many examples of this type of apps build with Laravel in aviation, factories, or healthcare.
+You can find many examples of this type of apps built with Laravel in aviation, factories, or healthcare.

 API based applications with multiple consumers

 The answer is simple when we do not have other constraints, but this rarely happens in real life.
-If we add a new layer of complexity, like “speed” we have a decision to make: is it worth it time-wise to implement a Django API middleware to have a faster response time?
+If we add a new layer of complexity, like “speed,” we have the decision to make: is it worth it time-wise to implement a Django API middleware to have a faster response time?
 Keep in mind that when we say fast, we mean even milliseconds differences.
 If you say yes to this question, Django is the best choice for you.